Change

 Sustainable Aviation Fuel (SAF)

-The IHI Group continues to investigate and develop practical applications for SAF, which will help reduce CO2 emissions from aero engines.
+The IHI Group continues to investigate and develop technology toward commercialization of SAF, which will help reduce CO2 emissions from aero engines.

 ISCE2: An affiliated research institute of the Agency for Science, Technology and Research (A*STAR) in Singapore